CZ-NIC/knot-resolver/doc/upgrading-to-6.rst

 There is no need for managing multiple instances of ``kresd@.service`` like before version 6.
 However, ``kresd`` processes still run in the background as separate workers and are managed by new process ``knot-resolver-manager``.

-Number of ``kresd`` workers can be configured directly in the new declarative configuration file.
+The number of ``kresd`` workers can be configured directly in the new declarative configuration file.
 Knot Resolver's new configuration is by default located in ``/etc/knot-resolver/config.yaml``.

 .. code-block:: yaml